Vasuji/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+I wrote a ```FeatureExtraction``` class for extracting color and hog feature.
+The relevant codes for this step is contained in the 12th code cell of the IPython notebook.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.